-The Joel and Barbara Alpert Endowment and the Center for the Urban Child and Healthy Family will support Boston University School of Medicine and Boston Medical Center Department fellows or pediatric residents to implement and evaluate projects that innovate and transform pediatric health care delivery and improve child health outcomes.
+The Joel and Barbara Alpert Endowment and the Center for the Urban Child and Healthy Family will support Boston University Chobanian & Avedisian School of Medicine and Boston Medical Center Department fellows, pediatric faculty or pediatric residents to implement and evaluate projects that innovate and transform pediatric health care delivery and/or research paradigms and improve child health outcomes.
 Fellows are also invited to submit more traditional small research grants.

 Supported by: The Joel and Barbara Alpert Endowment for Children of the City and the Center for the Urban Child and Healthy Family

-Grant Amount: up to $5,000 for pediatrics resident projects and up to $10,000 for fellow projects
+Grant Amount: up to $5,000 for pediatrics resident projects and up to $15,000 for pediatric faculty and fellow projects

 The Joel and Barbara Alpert Endowment for Children of the City

-The Joel and Barbara Alpert Endowment for Children of the City was established at Boston University School of Medicine in honor of the work carried out by the Alperts over their 25 years with Boston City Hospital, Boston Medical Center, and the Boston University medical community.
+The Joel and Barbara Alpert Endowment for Children of the City was established at Boston University Chobanian & Avedisian School of Medicine in honor of the work carried out by the Alperts over their 25 years with Boston City Hospital, Boston Medical Center, and the Boston University medical community.

-The endowment is used to support Boston University School of Medicine and Boston Medical Center residents and fellows.
+The endowment is used to support Boston University Chobanian & Avedisian School of Medicine and Boston Medical Center residents and fellows.
 Projects are expected to study the medical and social needs of vulnerable children, their families, and their communities.

 Center for the Urban Child and Healthy Family